gauthamkolluru/gauthamsk.me/content/Literature/frame-of-reference.md

 One day another friend<sup>2</sup> of mine asked me to define time.
 I tried to start answering and realised not a word I had.
 I took time to think about it, how ironical?.
 I took two days and I realised and accepted that I was 18 (then) and do not even understand what time is?
 I met my friend and confessed.
 He explained it in just 5 words "Measure of Interval between Events".
 I started pondering upon his explanation and then is when I understood the concept of **frame of reference** and that, the Time that we're measuring globally is just one such reference, else how come Australia, Japan and USA are so close to each other by geographical distances and yet about a day apart by time.
 Almost all fundamental concepts are the resultants of such frames of reference.
 The directions that we have, starting with East, it is defined as the direction in which the Sun Rises and not the other way around, the direction opposite to that of the East is named as 'West', the direction to the left of East is termed as North and the remaining is South.
 But, how to determine the exact 'left' of East or about anything?

-I wonder, when the people who defined these conventions were defining the conventions, if something like the follows had happened,
+I wonder, when, the people (who defined these conventions) were defining them, if something like the following has happened,

     People defining conventions: "Which side of the body you all most use?"